thin-edge/thin-edge.io/docs/src/tutorials/connect-c8y.md

 Awaiting MQTT Server to start.
 This may take few seconds.

 Sending packets to check connection.
+Persisting MQTT Server on reboot.

+Successully created bridge connection!
 ```

 ## Sending your first telemetry data

-Sending data to Cumulocity is done using [MQTT](../architecture/mqtt-bus.md) over topics prefix my `c8y`.
+Sending data to Cumulocity is done using [MQTT](../architecture/mqtt-bus.md) over topics prefixed with `c8y`.
 Any messages sent to one of these topics will be forwarded to Cumulocity.
-The messages are expected to have a format specific to the topic.
+The messages are expected to have a format specific to each topic.
-Here, we send a raw Cumulocity SmartRest message to be understood as a temperature of 20 Celsius.
+Here, we use `tedge mqtt pub` a raw Cumulocity SmartRest message to be understood as a temperature of 20 Celsius.

 ```
 $ tedge mqtt pub c8y/s/us 211,20